 Play Tea Party Games

-From "I'm a Little Teapot" Freeze Dance to a sugar cube stacking race to the traditional Victorian tea party game of Lookabout, these games to play at a children's tea party will stir just the right amount of entertainment into your event.Continue to 8 of 8 below.
+Every party needs a few games to keep kids entertained and a tea party is no exception.
+You can have lots of laughs with a round of "I'm a Little Teapot" Freeze Dance, or try a sugar cube stacking race.
+There's even a traditional Victorian tea party game called Lookabout, which is a fun activity for indoor parties.
+No matter which you choose, playing games at a children's tea party will stir just the right amount of entertainment into your event.Continue to 7 of 7 below.

 Give Tea Party Favors